Everything You Need To Know About Apple Cider Vinegar: For Hair & Skin

 Introduction To Apple Cider Vinegar, And How It Works?

-Apple cider vinegar is created through a process of fermenting apple juice twice.
+ACV is created through a process of fermenting apple juice twice.
 In the first step, crushed apples are combined with yeast, sugar, or another carbohydrate.
 After a few weeks, natural bacteria and yeasts ferment the juice, converting the carbohydrates to alcohol.
 The alcohol is then converted to acetic acid in a second fermentation phase, yielding apple cider vinegar.
 In stores, you can buy pasteurized or unpasteurized apple cider vinegar.
 Raw apple cider vinegar is most commonly used for health reasons since it contains more natural bacteria and yeast.
 These chemicals, referred to as “the mother,” make up the foggy sediment in the bottle.

 The Nutritional Value Of Apple Cider Vinegar